 This tool decrypts Cisco Type 7 passwords used in configuration files and router backups.
 Useful for auditing legacy network setups or recovering plaintext credentials.

-Cisco devices use different password types in their IOS configuration files to protect credentials.
+Cisco devices use multiple password types in IOS configuration files to protect credentials.
 Some are secure (hashed or strongly encrypted), while others like Type 7 are only obfuscated.
-Cisco Type 7 passwords are reversible using simple algorithms, making Cisco password recovery quick with tools like this Cisco Password Decoder Tool.
+Type 7 passwords can be reversed using simple algorithms, making recovery quick with an online decoder tool.

 Input: